tarvainen/docker-weblog/README.md

 # Docker WebLog

-Send your `docker logs` to your web browser!
+Send your `docker logs` to your web browser console!

 # Usage